elimango/cinamango/README.md

 ## Including (roadmap; not limited to)
 - Isolate keyframes of a track dependent of a parent (or other) track's keys.
 - Separation of shader & object aovs into automatic render engine passes (takes system).
-- Standard/Physical node space compatible node texture baking.
+- Cleaner Standard/Physical node-space compatible baking (one click node aovs -> texture baking).
 - Camera track baking to parent (or other) track's keys for space switching.
 - Export selected points or the inverted selection in the structure manager to comma separated value and/or nodes selection.